WARNING: This product contains tobacco-free nicotine.

 If you want to explore the different types of vapes to find one that best matches your smoking style, that can make your transition smoother and nicotine levels easier to manage.

-• Store your device safely.
-Avoid heat or direct sunlight, and learn how to store e liquid properly to keep its flavor and strength consistent.
+• Store your e-liquid properly: Avoid heat and direct sunlight.
+Learn how to store e-liquid correctly to keep flavor and nicotine strength consistent over time.

 Balancing Nicotine and Enjoyment